How to Manage an Off-Site Virtual Workforce

 To develop more effective working relationships, make sure you have regular virtual meetings.
 Keep in mind, of course, that time zone differences could prevent key team members from participating.

 Establishing trust.
 Working in a virtual environment means that each team member has to trust their colleagues to do their jobs.
-Because team members can’t see others actually doing their jobs—and messages may not get an immediate response—there’s the possibility that some team members may feel that others are “shirking.”
+However, there is the possibility that some team members may feel that others are “shirking” them.
+This is because team members can’t see others actually doing their jobs—and messages may not get an immediate response. .

 If you’ve hired well, you will likely have team members that can quickly establish trust with each other, but you may want to encourage informal interactions.
 Consider starting an online forum, not based on workplace issues, but to allow co-workers to socialize online and strengthen trust in their team members.